splash-c14375/splash-c14375.github.io/index.md

 ___

-[^1]: Elias has informed me this is a TikTok, and I am gravely disappointed.
+[^1]: Elias has informed me this is a TikTok, and Cameron is gravely disappointed.
 [^2]: Like this one!!!
 You can literally see this website's source code at <https://github.com/splash-c14375/splash-c14375.github.io/blob/main/index.md>.